Attendance and Punctuality

 Student Absence - 0161 494 1222 ext 115

-8.45am - All students should be at their tutor room when the 8.45am bell rings.
-All external gates, apart from the Main Entrance, will be locked at this time.
+8.45am - All students should be at their tutor room when the 8.45am bell rings to receive their morning mark.

-9.05am onwards - Students arriving after this time must report to Student Services and sign the late sheet prior to making their way straight to lesson.
-A late detention slip will be issued later in the day.
+9.05am onwards - Students arriving after this time must sign in electronically at the main reception and make their way straight to lesson.

 Lessons - Registers are taken at the start of each lesson; students arriving late are marked late by class teachers.